Preston-Coding/EgsEcfEditorApp/README.md

 ## Feature Overview
 ### Definition
 For each `.ecf` file the tool needs a definition.
 These definitions are located in `.xml` files in the `` sub folder of the zip package.
-For creating or adjusting the definitions refer to [File Content Definition](#file-content-definition).
+For creating or adjusting the definitions yourself refer to [File Content Definition](#file-content-definition).
 After loading a `.ecf` file the definition is attached to it.
 To reinterprete a `.ecf` file with a different definition the `.ecf` file must be closed and reopened.
+The actual version is shipped with definitions for:
+- `BlocksConfig.ecf`
+- `Factions.ecf`
+- `ItemsConfig.ecf`

 ## Operations Overview